oracle/graal/truffle/docs/Inlining.md

   call.
 * BailedOut - This state should be very rare and is considered a performance problem.
-It means that partial evaluation of the target resulted in a BailoutException.
+It means that partial evaluation of the target resulted in a BailoutException i.e. could not be completed successfully.
 This means there is some problem with that particular target, but rather than quit the entire compilation we treat that call as not possible to inline.

 ### Tracing inlining decisions